ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 {% twitter https://twitter.com/epagesdevs/status/1110812533349322752 %}

 The room was packed with ePagees.
-Our colleagues from Jena, Barcelona, and Bilbao have already arrived the day before, and everyone was chatting... and eating.
+Our colleagues from Jena, Barcelona, and Bilbao already arrived the day before, and everyone was chatting... and eating.
 Around 10 am the last buns and bagels disappeared, and our CTO officially kicked off the event.

-For the rest of the day, each team was diving into its topic, brainstorming, discussing, hacking, or developing prototypes.
+For the rest of the day, each team was diving into their topic, brainstorming, discussing, hacking, or developing prototypes.
 When walking across the floor, I've seen many colored white boards and concentrated faces.

 Around 6 pm one word was spread across the floor...
 PIZZA.